dangnelson/WATERBEAR-Shed/02 Wall Structure/Wall Structure.md

 [![](blueprints/B05.svg)](https://github.com/dangnelson/WATERBEAR-Shed/blob/master/02%20Wall%20Structure/blueprints/B05.pdf)

 Lay one sheet up first and secure it to the joists enough to be able to get on top of it using a *24' Extension Ladder* and finish fastening.
 Have one person pass sheets up while the other fastens.
 For the access hole lay the sheet on before fastening and mark the edges of the hole from the bottom.
 Flip it over and measure out 3/4" from your line to increase the panel size and cut it out with the *Battery Powered Handheld Circular Saw*.
+To make it easier, nail the edges first, then run a *Chalk Line* across lined up with each Joist.

 ### Sheathing Fastening